-When performing operations that need to use any unrobust individually addressed Beamforming/CSI/CQI frame described in Table 12-11b, if management frame protection is negotiated, the transmitting STA sets the EDP Robust Individually Addressed Beamforming/CSI/CQI Frame Tx Support subfield in the RSNXE that it transmits to 1, and the receiving STA sets the EDP Robust Individually Addressed Beamforming/CSI/CQI Frame Rx Support subfield in the RSNXE that it transmits to 1, then
+When performing operations that need to use any (#1412)individually addressed Beamforming/CSI/CQI frame that is not robust(#1412) described in Table 12-11b, if management frame protection is negotiated, the transmitting STA sets the EDP Robust Individually Addressed Beamforming/CSI/CQI Frame Tx Support subfield in the RSNXE that it transmits to 1, and the receiving STA sets the EDP Robust Individually Addressed Beamforming/CSI/CQI Frame Rx Support subfield in the RSNXE that it transmits to 1, then

-the transmitting STA shall use the corresponding robust individually addressed management frame described in Table 12-11b instead of the unrobust individually addressed management frame and
+the transmitting STA shall use the corresponding robust individually addressed Management(#1411) frame described in Table 12-11b instead of the (#1412)individually addressed Management(#1411) frame that is not robust(#1412) and

-the receiving STA shall discard any unrobust individually addressed management frame described in Table 12-11b from the peer STA, with which management frame protection is negotiated.
+the receiving STA shall discard any (#1412)individually addressed Management(#1411) frame that is not robust(#1412) described in Table 12-11b from the peer STA, with which management frame protection is negotiated.

-If management frame protection is not negotiated or the transmitting STA sets the EDP Robust Individually Addressed Beamforming/CSI/CQI Frame Tx Support subfield in the RSNXE that it transmits to 0, or the receiving STA sets the EDP Robust Individually Addressed Beamforming/CSI/CQI Frame Rx Support subfield in the RSNXE that it transmits to 0, the transmitting STA shall not transmit any robust individually addressed frame described in Table 12-11b to the receiving STA.
+If management frame protection is not negotiated or the transmitting STA does not indicate support for the transmission of the EDP robust individually addressed Beamforming/CSI/CQI frame , or the receiving STA does not indicate support for the reception of the EDP robust individually addressed Beamforming/CSI/CQI frame ,(#1415) the transmitting STA shall not transmit any robust individually addressed Management(#1411) frame described in Table 12-11b to the receiving STA.

 TGbi editor: Modify Clause 12.14.3 as follows (track change on):

 EDP capabilities and operation parameters request and response procedure(#0851r2)

-This subclause defines rules to request and respond capabilities and operation parameters using EDP Capabilities and Operation Parameters Request frame and EDP Capabilities and Operation Parameters Response frame.
+This subclause defines rules to request and respond capabilities and operation parameters using an(#1418) EDP Capabilities And(#1419) Operation Parameters Request frame and an(#1418) EDP Capabilities And(#1419) Operation Parameters Response frame.

-non-MLO
+Non-MLO(#1416)

-For non-MLO, a non-AP STA that sets the EDP Capabilities and Operation Parameters Request/Response Support subfield in the RSNXE to 1 may send an EDP Capabilities and Operation Parameters Request frame without Basic Multi-Link element to request capabilities and operation parameters from an associated AP that sets the EDP Capabilities and Operation Parameters Request/Response Support subfield in the RSNXE to 1.
+For non-MLO, a non-AP STA that sets the EDP Capabilities And(#1419) Operation Parameters Request/Response Support subfield in the RSNXE to 1 may send an EDP Capabilities And(#1419) Operation Parameters Request frame without a(#1420) Basic Multi-Link element to request capabilities and operation parameters from an associated AP that sets the EDP Capabilities And(#1419) Operation Parameters Request/Response Support subfield in the RSNXE to 1.

-An AP that sets the EDP Capabilities and Operation Parameters Request/Response Support subfield in the RSNXE to 1 and receives an EDP Capabilities and Operation Parameters Request frame without Basic Multi-Link element shall respond an EDP Capabilities and Operation Parameters Response frame without Basic Multi-Link element.
-An AP that sets the EDP Capabilities and Operation Parameters Request/Response Support subfield in the RSNXE to 1 may transmit an unsolicited EDP Capabilities and Operation Parameters Response frame without Basic Multi-Link element to an associated non-AP STA that sets the EDP Capabilities and Operation Parameters Request/Response Support subfield in the RSNXE to 1.
-The EDP Capabilities and Operation Parameters Response frame shall include all elements that will be included in a Probe Response frame except Multi-Link element and Multiple BSSID element and are in order as defined in a Probe Response frame.
+An AP that sets the EDP Capabilities And(#1419) Operation Parameters Request/Response Support subfield in the RSNXE to 1 and receives an EDP Capabilities And(#1419) Operation Parameters Request frame without a(#1421) Basic Multi-Link element shall respond with(#1421) an EDP Capabilities And(#1419) Operation Parameters Response frame without a(#1421) Basic Multi-Link element.
+An AP that sets the EDP Capabilities And(#1419) Operation Parameters Request/Response Support subfield in the RSNXE to 1 may transmit an unsolicited EDP Capabilities And(#1419) Operation Parameters Response frame without a(#1421) Basic Multi-Link element to an associated non-AP STA that sets the EDP Capabilities And(#1419) Operation Parameters Request/Response Support subfield in the RSNXE to 1.
+The EDP Capabilities And(#1419) Operation Parameters Response frame shall include all elements that will be included in a Probe Response frame except Multi-Link element and Multiple BSSID element and shall be in the order defined for a Probe Response frame.(#1422)

 MLO

-For MLO, all STAs affiliated with an MLD sets the EDP Capabilities and Operation Parameters Request/Response Support subfield in the RSNXE to the same value.
+For MLO, all STAs affiliated with an MLD set(#1423) the EDP Capabilities And(#1419) Operation Parameters Request/Response Support subfield in the RSNXE to the same value.